+- Select a function and press <(i)>.

+The function setting screen will appear.

+- Turn the <

+or <

-- Select a function and press <(x)>.
-The function setting screen will appear. - Turn the < >> or < >> dial to change some of the settings.
-There are also functions that are set by pressing the button. - Press < set) > to finalize the setting and return to the previous screen. - When you select < sele
+dial to change some of the settings.
+There are also functions that are set by pressing the button.

+- Press < (si) > to finalize the setting and return to the previous screen.

+- When you select < and press the < MENU > button, the previous screen will reappear.